Home / Enantiomers vs Diastereomers vs The Same? Two Methods For Solving Problems

-- The distinctions between isomers & non-isomers, constitutional isomers & stereoisomers, and enantiomers & diastereomers.
+- The key distinctions: isomers vs. non-isomers, constitutional isomers vs. stereoisomers, and enantiomers vs. diastereomers.

 - How to distinguish isomers from non-isomers

 - How to distinguish constitutional isomers from stereoisomers

 - Enantiomers, Diastereomers or The Same?
 Ground rules & easy examples

 - Examples with multiple chiral centers: Technique #1 – Using a model kit

 - Examples with multiple chiral centers: Technique #2 – The “R/S” Method